cathymjp/microprocessor_puzzle/README.md

 ## Description
-- Use the EBIMU controller to sovle the number puzzle by moving the controller in four directions.
-Starting at a stable position, the program reads roll and pitch movements.
-When the controller is in stop motion for 0.5 seconds, the game moves the number tile according to the movmenet of the controller.
+- Move the EBIMU controller in four directions to sovle the number puzzle.
+Starting from a stable position, the program reads roll and pitch movement.
+When the controller is in stop motion for 0.5 seconds, the game moves the number tiles according to the movement of the controller.

 <img src="https://user-images.githubusercontent.com/45842934/216951906-25a6e581-ebff-4b18-aa4d-0e4285f01cda.png" height=300 />